jcocozza/go_fractals/README.md

 ## Example

-Here are several ways to generate the barnsley fern which is represented by the following IFS:
+Here are several ways to generate the Barnsley fern which is represented by the following IFS:

 ```
 [2,2][0,0,0,.16] + [2,1][0,0]